dgowell/dbay/react-ui/README.md

-Stampd is a ma
+# dbay - the world's first completely decentralised exchange for stuff.

-# Using the App
+## Using the App

 Use the bottom menu to navigate between the pages.
 - Home = A list of listings that have been shared with you